Father’s Day is this Sunday.

 Here are their stories:

-Like most fathers, Vann Snyder says being one is a continual learning experience.
+Like most fathers, Vann says being one is a continual learning experience.
 That’s especially true when your child is transgender.

 “Before Ella was born, I thought I knew everything—but boy I knew nothing,” he says.
 “She has taught me so much about gender, priorities and life.
 It’s been a long strange trip, but it’s been beautiful.”